Synonym(s)

 Infection of the hair follicle by Staphylococcus aureus.

-- Microtrauma, e.g. by shaving (beard region and lower leg)
+- Microtrauma, e.g. due to shaving (beard region and lower legs).

-- Moist maceration, moist warm intertriginous areas, sweating, treatment of certain skin areas that are too oily or too moist, plastic occlusion dressing.
+- Moist maceration, moist warm intertriginous areas, sweating, too greasy or too moist treatment of certain skin areas, plastic occlusive dressing

 - Faulty occluding clothing in warm and humid climate